The History of the Red Envelopes and How you can use them during the year of the Yin Wood Snake in 2025

 Ang Pow envelopes

-Red envelopes will usually come in a rectangular shape, which is believed to represent a shield bringing protection.
+Red envelopes will usually come in a rectangular shape as this is believed to represent a shield bringing protection.
 The size of an envelope can vary, although the most common is about the size of an iPhone, which is perfect for folded banknotes; a larger envelope can take an unfolded note and will usually be used when giving large amounts of money for a wedding gift or consultation.

 When do you give Ang Pows?

-The giving and receiving of Ang Pow’s are a century-old tradition and have become more popular worldwide in recent years.
-The main time red envelopes are handed out is during Chinese New Year to children and unmarried adults.
-For 2022, the Chinese New Year falls on 1st February, although this date will change yearly.
+The giving and receiving of Ang Pow’s are a century-old tradition and have become more popular around the world in recent years.
+The main time that red envelopes are handed out will be during Chinese New Year to children and unmarried adults.
+For 2025, the Chinese New Year falls on 29th of January, although this date will change every year.

 Chinese New Year dates: